MichaelAquilina/Some-2D-RPG/README.md

 Some current features found in the Engine include:
 * Composite Animation Support (Including loading from XML files)
 * Entity framework for Players, NPCs, Monsters, objects etc..
-* Input Extension Methods for quicker development (Currently only for the keyboard)
+* Extension Methods for quicker development (Parsing XML, Smart Reflection, Keyboard locking etc..)
 * Custom Game Shader interface for easy application of shaders to levels (Like 2D lighting). *In its current state, these are technically only post-effect shaders however i plan to support an interface for tile and pre entity shading*
-* Support for loading [Tiled](http://www.mapeditor.org/) map files.
+* Large support for loading [Tiled](http://www.mapeditor.org/) map files.
 This also includes integration support for converting map objects into Entities.
-* Efficient Collision Detection using a QuadTree implementation (see GIF below)
+* Efficient Collision Detection using a HashList OR QuadTree implementation.
+Ability to use your own data structure instead is also an option using the interface provided.
 * Adjustable viewports of the current Game state, including the ability to Scale.
 * Detailed Diagnostic information about engine performance that will allow easy detection of bottlenecks. (see *DebugInfo*)
     * Per Entity Render Time